Complaint Policy & Procedure

 The Company’s objectives for the complaint handling process are:

-Complaints will be investigated and responded to within 8 weeks from the initial customer contact
+Complaints will be investigated and fully responded to within 8 weeks from the initial customer contact

 Complaint responses will always be provided in writing (unless the complainant makes a specific request for an alternate form of communication, which will be provided in addition to the written format)